 Pope Francis has come to demand from the UN that the right to veto in the Security Council of the 5 powers disappear.

-We must therefore bet on responsible and sober consumption, eliminating the unnecessary, favoring ecological trade and sustainable energy.
-Only in this way will we stop the devastation of the planet and the violence generated by wild production in so many countries.
+We therefore have to bet on responsible and sober consumption, eliminating the unnecessary, favoring ecological trade and sustainable energy.
+Only in this way will we stop the devastation of the planet and the violence that savage production generates in so many countries.

-The recent Synod of the Amazon, held last October in Rome, called for new policies that defend the threatened territories and their inhabitants.
+The recent Synod of the Amazon, held last October in Rome, called for new policies to defend threatened territories and their inhabitants.

 From our faith in the Liberating Jesus we cannot stop fighting in this effort to save Creation.

 On October 2, 2019, the 2nd World March for Peace and Nonviolence began in Madrid, which seeks a global convergence of the efforts of the different communities and movements in favor of the following objectives:

 - Support the Nuclear Weapons Ban Treaty and thus eliminate the possibility of a global catastrophe by allocating its resources to the needs of humanity.